-Once you have created the required [print\$] service and associated subdirectories, simply log onto the Samba server using a root (or printer admin) account from a Windows NT 4.0 client.
-Navigate to the "Printers" folder on the Samba server.
+Once you have created the required [print\$] service and associated subdirectories, simply log onto the Samba server using a root (or printer admin) account from a Windows NT 4.0/2k client.
+Open "Network Neighbourhood" or "My Network Places" and browse for the Samba host.
+Once you have located the server, navigate to the "Printers..." folder.
 You should see an initial listing of printers that matches the printer shares defined on your Samba host.